mrecos/klrfome/README.md

 <img
 src="https://github.com/mrecos/klrfome/blob/master/README_images/KLRfome_dataflow.png?raw=true">
 </p>
-In brief, the process below is 1) take a table of observations of two or more environmental variables within known sites and across the background of the study area; 2) use `format_data()` to convert that table to a list and under-sample the background data to a desired ratio (each group of observations with a site or background area are referred o in the ML literature as "bags"); 3) use `build_k()` function with the `sigma` hyperparameter and distance (default `euclidean`) to create a similarity matrix between all site and background bags; 4) the similarity matrix is the object that the kernel logistic regression model uses to fit its parameters.
+In brief, the process below is 1) take a table of observations of two or more environmental variables within known sites and across the background of the study area; 2) use `format_data()` to convert that table to a list and under-sample the background data to a desired ratio (each group of observations with a site or background area are referred o in the ML literature as "bags"); 3) use `build_k()` function with the `sigma` hyperparameter and distance (default `euclidean`) to create a similarity matrix between all site and background bags; 4) the similarity matrix is the object that the kernel logistic regression model `klr()` function uses to fit its parameters.
 Steps 3 and 4 are where this method detracts most from traditional regression, but it is also what sets this method apart. unlike most regression that fits a model to a table of measurements, this approach fits a model to a matrix of similarities between all of the units of analysis (sites and background areas).

 #### Libraries